-Are you a service provider?
+Are you a service provider

 Find out what you need to know about status cards and the Temporary Confirmation of Registration Document.

-What is a service provider?
+What is a service provider

-A service provider is an organization or business that provides various services and benefits, such as health or social services and benefits, to persons registered as Indians under the Indian Act.
+A service provider is an organization or business that provides various services and benefits, such as health or social services and benefits, to persons registered under the Indian Act.
 The services and benefits provided can be from federal, provincial or territorial government programs or from any other program that delivers services.

-Which status cards are accepted?
+Which status cards are valid

-What other documents are accepted?
+What other documents prove registration

-To ensure the TCRD is valid, check for the expiry date and the raised seal of the Indian Registrar in the bottom-right corner.
+To ensure the TCRD is valid, check the expiry date and the raised seal of the Indian Registrar in the bottom-right corner.

 To find out more about the TCRD, visit About the Temporary Confirmation of Registration Document.

-Is the cardholder exempt from taxation?
+Is the cardholder exempt from taxation

 If "Cardholder is not eligible for sales/transaction tax exemption" appears on the back of the secure status card, the cardholder is not exempt from taxation.